GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-24-Ansible-Hello-World-Playbook.markdown

 └── playbook.yml
 ```

-The inventory file simply lists a list of target machines on which we would like to run our playbooks.
+The inventory file lists a list of target machines on which we would like to run our playbook.
 In our case, it's `localhost` since we're running the playbook on our own machine.

 inventory:
 ```